pdonadeo/rofi-web-search/README.md

 search using `CTRL+ENTER` (this is the standard Rofi binding) to copy the selected line into the input field, then add a `!` and press `ENTER` again.

+When you are using DuckDuckGo you can also use the [bangs search](https://duckduckgo.com/bang), starting the search with a `!` and optionally closing it with a `!` to get suggestions, as usual.

 ## Requirements

 The only requirements are Rofi (of course...) and Python 3.
 No external packages